A child performs the duties of a Dubai police officer on her birthday

-The Security Awareness Department in the General Department of Community Happiness in Dubai Police, in cooperation with the Hamleys Toys Company, responded to the request of a child’s family in fulfilling her wish, to work as a police officer, by surprising her on her sixth birthday, by providing her with a police officer’s uniform, and enabling her to perform the officer’s field duties Within the luxury sports leagues.
+The Security Awareness Department in the General Department of Community Happiness in Dubai Police, in cooperation with the Hamleys Games Company, responded to the request of the family of a girl child to fulfill her wish, to work as a police officer, by surprising her on her sixth birthday, by providing her with a police officer’s uniform, and enabling her to perform the duties of the officer Field within the luxury sports leagues.

-Butti Ahmed bin Darwish Al Falasi, Director of the Security Awareness Department in the General Department of Community Happiness, confirmed that fulfilling the wish of the girl Hoor Al-Haddad comes within the “Child’s Happiness” program aimed at fulfilling the children’s wish, within the framework of the strategic direction of Dubai Police in making society happy, noting that Dubai Police does not hesitate to meet or fulfill requests within the framework of its mission to spread happiness and enhance confidence in the police agencies, which play an important social role in addition to their role in the security field.
+Butti Ahmed bin Darwish Al Falasi, Director of the Security Awareness Department in the General Department of Community Happiness, confirmed that fulfilling the wish of the girl Hoor Al-Haddad comes within the “Child’s Happiness” program aimed at fulfilling the children’s wish, within the framework of the strategic direction of the Dubai Police in making society happy, pointing to Dubai Police does not hesitate to meet or fulfill requests within the framework of its mission to spread happiness and enhance confidence in police agencies, which play an important social role in addition to their role in the security field.

 #child #performs #duties #Dubai #police #officer #birthday